dinosore0/dinosore0/README.md

 ## 💡 Daily Quote
 <pre>
 Today's insight:
-  The most splendid achievment of all is the constant striving to surpass yourself and to be worthy of your own approval.
+  Anyone who tries to make a distinction between education and entertainment doesn't know the first thing about either.
 </pre>
 The Daily Quote will be updated automatically every 30 minutes!!
 [How can I do that?](https://github.com/dino-claw/dino-claw)
-## 🌟 Experiences (930 days)
+## 🌟 Experiences (931 days)

 ### 🧮 Programming languages